YIshihara11201/iOSTips/Key Paths/KeyPaths.md

 # Key Paths
 Key Paths are a way of storing a reference to a property without actually accessing the property.
+["iOS 15 Programming Fundamentals with Swift, by Matt Neuburg, Released October 2021"]

 ```swift
 struct Person {